-In recognition of Women’s History Month, in this installment of our heritage series we spotlight some of the milestones and notable achievements of women at New York Life throughout the company’s 175-year history.
+In recognition of Women’s Equality Day, in this installment of our heritage series we spotlight some of the milestones and notable achievements of women at New York Life throughout the company’s over 175-year history.

 1. The Company hired its first female employee, Winifred Supple, 35 years before women had the constitutional right to vote, 79 years before federal law prohibited gender discrimination in employment, and 89 years before women were entitled to equal access to credit and housing.